AndreiBoris/Optimized-Portfolio/updates.md

 * Created an optional variable for updatePositions that is run on the first call to the function in order to position the pizzas initially as part of the `DOMContentLoaded` handler.
+* Made all comments for functions conform to JSDoc style.

 **Changes inside views/css/style.css**
 * Added will-change: transform to mover class.